mattpopovich/mattpopovich.com/_posts/2025-08-18-how-run-windows-on-mac-via-utm.md

 title: "How to Run Windows on Mac (via UTM)"
 author: matt_popovich           # Reference author_id in _data/authors.yml
 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
-date: 2025-08-18 12:34:55 -0600
+date: 2025-08-18 16:34:55 -0600
 categories: [Blog, Not YouTube]    # <=2 values here: top category and sub category
-tags: [apple, apple silicon, arm, big sur, catalina, mac, monterey, not youtube, osx, programming, sequoia, tech, tutorial]                # TAG names should always be lowercase
+tags: [apple, apple silicon, arm, big sur, catalina, mac, monterey, not youtube, osx, programming, sequoia, tech, tutorial, windows, utm]                # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false
 toc: true                   # Table of contents